What Degree Do You Need to Be a UX Designer?

 The course got a rating of 4.5/5 with almost 10,000 students who enrolled in the class so far.

-This course is psychology-based, which means that it’s the ideal class to teach people the critical cognitive processes that affect their decision-making.
+This means that it’s the ideal class to teach people the critical cognitive processes that affect their decision-making.

 Learning this can be beneficial because you’ll know the way that you should design your product.